robotalec/E-ink-Home-assistant-Display/README.md

-The code is designed for a waveshare 7.5in E-ink display using a waveshare esp32 e-ink display driver Currently as of 7/12/2024 it only has todays weather but the code is setup to easily add a 5 day forecast just need to setup the display to show it.
+The code is designed for a waveshare 7.5in E-ink display using a waveshare esp32 e-ink display driver

 the automation is to run a python script put into a folder called python_scripts the python script pulls data from the forecast get forecast and splits the data for the different values of condition, tempurature and humidity.